KnowOneActual/beaubremer-blog/posts/Essential_Git_Revert.md

 ---
-title: "Essential Git: Safely Undoing Changes with git revert"
+title: "Essential Git: Part 2: Safely Undoing Changes with git revert"
 description: "Learn how to use `git revert` to safely undo unwanted changes in your Git history, even after pushing to a remote repository, and how to resolve common conflicts."
 date: 2025-06-12
 layout: "post.njk"